-Permeation of molecules from a gas or liquid through plastic materials is interesting in many contexts, both in terms of maintaining gas inside a lightweight container and in terms of keeping a product free of oxygen.
+Permeation of molecules from a gas or liquid through plastic materials is interesting in many contexts, both in terms of maintaining gas inside a lightweight container and in terms of keeping products/enviroments free of atmospheric gases such as nitrogen, oxygen or CO2.
 The theoretic basis for the gas transmission rate or gas permeability is described briefly below.

 Gas transmission through a polymer material can be described as follows:

 J is gas transmission rate, in other words, the flux through the sample

 S is the solubility of the gas in the material

 t is the thickness of the sample